MannLab/MannLab.github.io/README.md

 To edit an existing post, simply go into `/_projects/` and select the file you'd like to edit.
 Then add the content you'd like and commit your changes.

-**Note**: If updating a project that has already been marked completed, please make a note \[UPDATE YY/MM/YY] to denote that an update was made at a later date.
+**Note**: If updating a project that has already been marked completed, please make a note in the form \[UPDATE YY/MM/YY] at the beginning of your edit to denote that an update was made at a later date.

 ## Adding a News Post